Nwokike/yieldwise-ai/replit.md

 **Version:** 3.0.0 (Complete Frontend Redesign with Bootstrap) **Environment:** Replit (imported and configured)

-⚠️ **Important:** To enable AI features, add these API keys to Replit Secrets:
+⚠️ **Important:** To enable ALL AI features, add your Gemini API key to Replit Secrets:
-- `GEMINI_API_KEY` or `GOOGLE_API_KEY` - Required for AI Plant Doctor and Knowledge Base (get from https://aistudio.google.com/)
+- `GEMINI_API_KEY` or `GOOGLE_API_KEY` - Required for ALL AI features (get FREE at https://aistudio.google.com/)
-- `GROQ_API_KEY` - Required for AI Farm Planner (get from https://console.groq.com/)
+  - AI Farm Planner
+  - AI Plant Doctor
+  - Knowledge Base Q&A
+  - Follow-up chats

-The app will run without these keys, but AI features will be disabled.
+The app will run without this key, but AI features will be disabled. **This platform uses ONLY Gemini API** - no other AI service required!

 ## Core Features